ptomato/talks/tc39-2023-01/README.md

 - Rename `Temporal.Now.timeZone()` → `Temporal.Now.timeZoneId()`, always returns a string
 - Remove calendars altogether from Temporal.PlainTime
 - Remove read of `timeZone` on property bag passed to `ZonedDateTime.p.with()`
-- Change time zone and calendar comparison semantics to use `.id`
+- Change time zone and calendar comparison semantics to use SameValue then `.id`

 ---